Clicky

 If the knock is only brief, it’s likely a normal event such as refrigerant circulation or thermal expansion.
 But if it’s continuous, it could be due to a lack of clearance, an obstructed or faulty evaporator or condenser fan, dirty coils, a jammed icemaker, water hammering, or a bad compressor.

 So, your job is to distinguish between a ‘normal-operation knock’ and one that indicates a fault, and I’ll help you do that.
 Overall, there is nothing to do regarding a typical fridge knock, as it’s short-lived.
-Sometimes you wouldn’t even realize that the fridge is making the sound.
+Sometimes you wouldn’t even realize that Billy is making the sound.

 Therefore, we’ll concentrate more on fixing the continuous knock sound that won’t just stop and infuriates you.
 But first, let’s briefly discuss what causes the normal-operation fridge knock.